artung/simple_kalman/README.md

 The Kalman filter implementation is located in: simple_kalman.h and simple_kalman.cpp.

+The extended Kalman filter implementation is located in ekf.h and ekf.cpp.

 Use cmake to build the codes by first modifying the main file name in CMakeList.txt.

 Dependencies: